12 Largest Data Centers In The World In 2023 [By Size]

 Location: Atlanta, United States

 QTS Atlanta Metro facility has its own on-site Georgia Power substation and direct fiber access to various carrier alternatives.
-It offers a wide range of services, including colocation, custom data center, and cloud services.
+It offers a range of services, including colocation, custom data centers, and cloud services.

-The building has 46 generators support and 24 independent UPS systems.
-Electrical redundancy is achieved through 2 feeds from separate substations, which power 3 on-site 40MVA transformers.
+The building has 46 generators and 24 independent UPS systems.
+Electrical redundancy is achieved through 2 feeds from separate substations, which power three on-site 40MVA transformers.

 The facility also features an automated management system that controls critical power system, and an automated control system that monitors air temperature, humidity, and water pressure.